maroskukan/ansible-cookbook/README.md

 - The `ANSIBLE_CONFIG` environment variable.
 - The `./ansible.cfg` in ansible command current working directory
 - The `~/.ansible.cfg` located in your home folder
-- The `/etc/ansible/ansible.cfg` the default installation folder, if exists
+- The `/etc/ansible/ansible.cfg` the default installation folder

 To verify which location of ansible configuraiton file is being used when calling ansible commands, use the `ansible --version` command.